-II.
-Evaluation of the Present Fiscal Situation in Japan
+2. Evaluation of the present fiscal situation in Japan

 The dependence ratio of the general account of the national budget (ippan kaikei) on the issuance of the bonds on an ongoing annual basis has dramatically increased and reached a postwar record of 43.3 percent in the fiscal year (FY) 1999 budget (adjusted for the second supplementary budget of December 9, 1999), up from 10.6 percent nine years ago.
-On a stock basis, the outstanding long-term debts of the central and local government sectors combined has reached ¥608 trillion, equivalent to 122.5 percent of GDP-the worst level of all industrialized societies.1 Under these circumstances, on November 11, 1999, the government announced a new economic package amounting to a grand total of ¥17 trillion, with the aims of putting Japan back on sustainable recovery and of laying the groundwork for renewed economic development during the twenty-first century.
+On a stock basis, the long-term debts outstanding of the central and local government sectors combined has reached 608 trillion yen, equivalent to 122.5 percent of GDP-the worst level of all industrialized societies.
+Under these circumstances, the government announced on November 11, 1999 a new economic package amounting to a grand total of 17 trillion yen, with the aims of putting Japan back on sustainable recovery and of laying the groundwork for renewed economic development during the twenty-first century.
 Krugman (1999a) has called Japan's gargantuan government spending "the largest peacetime fiscal stimulus in history" and judged that the effects of the spending would be the same as old-fashioned Keynesian public spending with constant interest rates.
 In other words, Krugman doubts that a large, yet sustainable, government spending package has more than temporary effects and that a sustained economic recovery will help wipe out debt in the future.